sunilos/SOS_django_project/README.md

 # SOS_django_projects
 DJango project tutorial

-This contaisn examples to develop convenstional and REST API applcation usinag DJango framework
+This contains examples to develop conventional and REST API application using DJango framework

-This example contains ORS (Online Result System )complete web project
+This example contains ORS (Online Result System) complete web project

-# How to intall DJango
+# How to install  DJango
-* Make sure you Python 64 Bit installed
+* Make sure you have installed 64 Bit Python
-* Use PIP comand to install django `pip install django`
+* Use PIP command to install django `pip install django`

 ## Create DJango project